What is affiliate management and what are the benefits for businesses and affiliates?

 The parties in affiliate management

-Affiliates or publishers are people that promote products or services sold by another party (i.e., brands or companies): the advertiser.
-This can be done in various ways like using banners, links, text ads, and social media ads – among many others.
-Promoting online products to interested customers is a way for affiliates to earn money by simply attracting traffic.
+Affiliates or publishers promote products or services sold by another party (i.e., brands or companies): the advertiser.
+This can be done in various ways, like using banners, links, text ads, and social media ads – among many others.
+Promoting online products to interested customers is a way for affiliates to earn money by attracting traffic.

-The advertiser is the one whoโs selling the product or service, profiting from the traffic the affiliates are sending their way.
-For them, affiliate marketing is a means for generating business without having to spend money on their own marketing.
+The advertiser is the one who’s selling the product or service, profiting from the traffic the affiliates are sending their way.
+For them, affiliate marketing is a means of generating business without spending money on their marketing.

-An affiliate management system allows advertisers to manage their affiliate partners, from their affiliates’ accounts and registrations, down to the product/service inventory they offer for sale on each partnering website.
-It can also include tools that integrate trends from the affiliates’ results in the affiliate marketing analytics, which allows the advertiser to be on the lookout for especially promising chances or products to put emphasis on.
+An affiliate management system allows advertisers to manage their affiliate partners, from their affiliates’ accounts and registrations to the product/service inventory they offer for sale on each partnering website.
+It can also include tools that integrate trends from the affiliates’ results in the affiliate marketing analytics, allowing the advertiser to be on the lookout for up-and-coming chances or products to emphasize.

-One of the most common forms of affiliate management is through the utilization of affiliate networks.
+One of the most common forms of affiliate management is utilizing affiliate networks.

 What are affiliate networks?

-Affiliate networks are large groups of affiliate programs, associated with numerous different companies.
+Affiliate networks are large groups of affiliate programs associated with numerous companies.
 They act as an intermediary between affiliate and advertiser, making it easier for the advertiser to set up and run their affiliate program and attract affiliates to promote their offers.

-- Keep track of metrics like clicks, sales and commissions earned to report back to both the affiliate marketers/website owners as well as the brand or merchant itself
+• Please keep track of metrics like clicks, sales, and commissions earned to report back to the affiliate marketers/website owners and the brand or merchant itself.

-Their job is, to sum up, much more comprehensive than simply moderating affiliates, but this article will focus on the benefits and negative points of affiliating with a third-party agency versus handling it in-house using an affiliate management system (AMS).
+To sum up, their job is much more comprehensive than simply moderating affiliates.
+Still, thisΒ article will focus on the benefits and negative points of affiliating with a third-party agency versus handling it in-house using an affiliate management system (AMS).

-An AMS allows advertisers who do not want to use a third-party service for monitoring to keep the affiliate management in their own hands and offer an affiliate program of their own, to control the process internally.
+An AMS allows advertisers who do not want to use a third-party service for monitoring to keep the affiliate management in their own hands and offer an affiliate program to control the process internally.

 There are many different affiliate networks out there.
-Below you can see just a few that are integrated into the wecantrack software.
-For a complete overview, please take a look at our integrated affiliate networks.
+Below, you can see just a few integrated into the Wecantrack software.
+For a complete overview, please look at our integrated affiliate networks.

 Examples of popular affiliate networks include: